gia-uh/leto/docs/dev.md

 ## Overview of LETO's architecture

-At the highest level LETO is an application composed of two services: a frontend written in [streamlit](https://streamlit.io) and a backend stored in [neo4j](https://neo4j.com).
+At the highest level, LETO is an application composed of two services: a frontend written in [streamlit](https://streamlit.io) and a backend stored in [neo4j](https://neo4j.com).
 All the data is LETO is stored in a single graph database in `neo4j`, using some conventions to determine how it is interpreted.

 The frontend is a streamlit app which follows a very simple cycle: